 1. Enable or Disable Visual Editor

-Most of the time users accidently change something and wonder how to activate it again; visual tab in WordPress editor is one such a function.
+Most of the time users accidentally change something and wonder how to activate it again; visual tab in WordPress editor is one such a function.
 WordPress post / page editor has two tabs named – “Visual” and “Text”.
 If you do not see the “Visual” tab then activate the same by navigating to your profile and disable the checkbox “Disable the visual editor when writing”.

 2. Admin Interface Color

 If you wonder how someone can change the color scheme of admin panel when viewing WordPress videos (most frequently with plugins demo) then the answer lies in your user profile.
 You can apply eight different colors to admin panel with “Light” scheme as default.
+It is also a good idea to use dark background color during nighttime or use “Midnight” scheme.

 3. Keyboard Shortcuts in Comment Moderation